-- Two years later, Bly's taste for adventure kicked into high gear when she read Jules Verne's 1873 novel, Around the World in 80 Days, in which the male central character accepts a challenge to travel the globe in so many days.
-Bly was convinced she could beat this fictional record, and she did, finishing the trip in just 72 days and setting a world record.
-Later in life, Bly returned to journalism, covering the women's voting movement and World War I. - British socialite Lady Hester Stanhope (1776-1839) was also never one to be bound by the conventions that restricted other women of her time.
-She acted in ways that women rarely if ever did, like traveling throughout the Middle East by herself, wearing men's clothing, and riding a horse astride rather than sidesaddle, and creating commotion wherever she went.
-During her lifetime, Stanhope accomplished something that only men had achieved up until then: She organized an archaeological dig in the Middle East.
-This made her a groundbreaker in every sense of the word. - © During the journey, Baret helped Commerson collect over 6,000 botanical specimens.
+(A) British socialite Lady Hester Stanhope (1776-1839) was also never one to be bound by the conventions that restricted other women of her time.
+She acted in ways that women rarely if ever did, like traveling throughout the Middle East by herself, wearing men's clothing, riding a horse astride rather than sidesaddle, and creating lots of commotion wherever she went.
+During her lifetime, Stanhope accomplished something that only men had achieved up until then: She organized an archaeological dig in the Middle East, which made her a groundbreaker in every sense of the word.

+^(B) During the journey, Baret helped Commerson collect over 6,000 botanical specimens.
 And some historians credit her, and her alone, with discovering the bougainvillea plant in Brazil and bringing its seeds back to Europe.
 Even so, Commerson received all the credit.
-And when shipmates on the Étoile discovered that Jean was really Jeanne, it's believed that Commerson lied, proclaiming he'd been fooled as well.
-To this day, 70 plants, insects, and mollusks bear Commerson's name only. - © Stanhope's adventure began when the Turkish government granted her permission to excavate in Ashkelon, an ancient city where astonishing treasures were supposedly buried.
+And when shipmates on the Étoile discovered that Jean was really Jeanne, it's believed that Commerson lied, proclaiming he'd been duped as well.
+To this day, 70 plants, insects, and mollusks bear Commerson's name only.

+© Two years later, Bly's taste for adventure kicked into high gear when she read Jules Verne's 1873 novel, Around the World in 80 Days, in which the male protagonist accepts a challenge to travel the globe in so many days.
+Bly was convinced she could beat this fictional record, and she did, finishing the trip in just 72 days and setting a world record.
+Later in life, Bly returned to journalism, covering the women's suffrage movement and World War I.

+• Stanhope's adventure began when the Turkish government granted her permission to excavate in Ashkelon, an ancient city where astonishing treasures were supposedly buried.
 The Turks routinely denied other Westerners this request, but Stanhope was a persuasive woman.
 Unfortunately, she never found any treasures there.
-However, she did unearth rare artifacts.
-And her dig sparked international archaeological interest in the region.
+However, she did unearth rare antiquities, and her dig sparked international archaeological interest in the region.

-Nowadays, women sail solo around the world, bicycle across continents, and travel into space.
-But this kind of female adventure was almost unheard of centuries ago, when women were expected to stay at home and raise families.
-That, however, didn't stop some women from taking off and blazing trails.
+Even so, Commerson received all the credit.
+And when shipmates on the Étoile discovered that Jean was really Jeanne, it's believed that Commerson lied, proclaiming he'd been duped as well.
+To this day, 70 plants, insects, and mollusks bear Commerson's name only.

-In this passage, the word blaze means • ---------------------- ------------------------- ---
+In this passage, the word dupe means .

-- (A) to flounder in unchartered waters
+- (A) to bombard or assault

-- B to mark the way ahead for others
+- ^(B) to exclude or prohibit

-- © to observe from a safe distance
+- © to discharge or release

-- (D) to lead astray and out of the way
+- b to deceive or hoodwink

-- Mhat project Lady Stanhope was able to get permission to pursue - B Who named a plant after Jeanne Baret two centuries after her death - © What record-setting achievement Nellie Bly was able to accomplish - D Why Jeanne Baret was not allowed to take part in a voyage on the Étoile
+- (A) What project Lady Stanhope was able to get permission to undertake - ^(B) What record-setting achievement Nellie Bly was able to accomplish - © Why Jeanne Baret was not allowed take part in a voyage on the Étoile - ^(D) Who named a plant after Jeanne Baret two centuries after her death